luislucena93/frontend-test-master/README.md

 > Create a new git repository on the root of this folder, upload it to Github, and invite [@mcarafie](https://github.com/mcarafie) and [@cornershop-hr](https://github.com/cornershop-hr) as collaborators.

+##Decision making summary

+- I decided to use Redux combined with hooks to handle the data flow for the app.
+- Also decided to use react router to navigate between welcome and mainScreen, because I wanted that if the userhit refresh it still remains in the current page.
+- Then I coded welcome screen with a link button to navigate to mainScreen.
+- In main screen i divided the work in main components -> SearchBar, CountersList, Footers and Modals.
+- I started by adding the SearchBar component which handle the text change to filter the counter list.
+The main challenge in this component was managing the states of the UI to fulfill the requirements.
+- Then I workerd in the countersList component.
+This one get the necesary values from the store and render the particular UI component for the actual state.
+For this I've created 4 UI components, one for each posible state -> Loading, ErrorScreen, EmptyList and FullList.
+    - For Loading I wanted to give a little fade in out animation for giving visual feedback to the user.
+    - The errorScreen and the emptyList components are mostly UI.
+    - The fullList component was the most challenging.
+I divided this UI in two.
+The summary and the actual list
+        - The summary show totals for quantity of counters and counts and shows the refreshing state and button.
+        - The itemsList consist in a list of Item component and each one of them handles the increment, decrement and selection of a particular counter.
+        - For this component I added a eventListener for click in the window, with the goal of detecting when the user click outside of the list to clear the selection, for this i've used a helping class 'clickable' in all the components that could be clicked without clearing the selectio, such is the case for some modals and buttons in the footer.
+        - Also had to create an disableOverlay that prevented clicks whe the list is disabled by the search filter with an empty text.
+In this case clicking in one of the list items would cancel the search and then enable clicks on the list.
+- Next I added the footer component, this one renders the share and delete buttons if a particular counter is selected, and always render the add button.
+    - For this had to add the share tooltip component, wich shows over the share button.
+Here had to put a hidden textArea to be able to copy text to the clipboard.
+    - Also added a disableOverlay to prevent clicks when footer is disabled.
+- Then I worked on the modals, starting with the add new counter.
+For this and the examples names modal i've used a library called react-modal-sheet, that allows to create bottom sheet animated modals fully customizable.
+    - For Addind a new counter I decided to store the new counter name in the store, to be able to modify this from the examples modal.
+And also disable the save button if empty.
+    - The examples modal just is a display for fixed categories and suggestions of names, and when the user clicks on one of them the modal closes and set the new counter name to the store.
+    - For the delete confirmation modal and the error modals I decided not to use any library and made them from scratch.
+    - The error modals was the last functionality implementation.
+For this I wanted to make a dynamic component that get the tipe of error from the store and changes the messages and the action buttons in return.
+- In each of these steps I added the corresponding actions and reducers to handle the data store.
+- Once I finished developing the app functionality I did a little refactoring, mooving some action dispatch to make more purely presentation components.
+- Al last I added unit behaviour testing for each of the presentation components and connected components as well.

+- Overall the main challenges I've faced were using redux with hooks, this was new to me but i wanted to apply this for making more concise components, and also testing this hooked components was a little tricky.

 ## Overview

 You have been commissioned to implement a counter application following the design specs provided [here](https://www.figma.com/file/6CnuM0Gj9oiwi2AV9vXLRH/Counters-for-the-web?node-id=0%3A1).